Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 1. Get R2-D2's name and homeworld
 1. Get Leia's name and homeworld
 1. Get Han's name, height, and homeworld
-1. Get R2's name, eyecolor, homeworld and it's diameter
+1. Get the diameter of R2's homeworld

 <!-- > -->

 **Compare REST with GraphQL**

-- REST 😴 - over or under fetches
+- REST 😴 - Often over fetches or under fetches
-- GraphQL 😎 - fetches only what you ask for in a single ☝️ query!
+- GraphQL 😎 - fetches only what you ask for with a single ☝️ query!

 <!-- > -->